-- Year over year, generic drug prices fall, while brand-name drug prices rise.
-The overall price of generics fell over 8% in 2016, and prices are down more than 70% since 2008.
-Rather than allow market competition to continue working, Vermont would reject generic competition in favor of more government regulation of generic drugs, the only segment of health care costs that is declining. - Generic drug prices can fluctuate up and down in the drug marketplace over the course of days or months while still declining on average.
-But this bill does not account for market realities and instead puts elected officials in the role of the marketplace. - By subjecting manufacturers of generic drugs to draconian penalties while ignoring the substantial costs of brand-name prescription drugs - the policy in H.B.
-713 would provide an incentive for generic drug companies to avoid doing business in or selling their products in Vermont. - If fewer affordable generic drugs are available in Vermont, we all lose.
+- Year over year, generic drug prices fall, while brand name drug prices rise.
+The overall price of generics fell over 8% in 2016, and prices are down over 70% since 2008.
+Rather than allow market competition to continue working, Maryland would become the first state to reject generic competition in favor of more government regulation - of generic drugs, the only segment of health care costs that are declining. - Generic drug prices can fluctuate up and down in the commoditized generic prescription drug marketplace over the course of days or months while still declining on average.
+But this bill does not account for market realities and instead puts elected officials in the role of the marketplace. - By subjecting manufacturers of generic drugs to draconian penalties while ignoring the substantial costs of brand-name prescription drugs the policy in H.B.
+631 would provide an incentive for generic drug companies to avoid doing business in or selling their products in our state. - If fewer affordable generic drugs are available in Maryland, we all lose.